-When you're selling a property, you want to get the best possible price with a minimum amount of problems.
+When you're selling a property, you want to get the best possible price with the least amount of problems.
 In this section you will find information to help you achieve this goal, or alternatively you can view our Myths About Real Estate booklet.

 Methods of Sale